-If you are a mouse, lucky you.
-If not, well … hedge your bets on your brain health anyway.
-Alzheimer’s, Parkinson’s and dementia are too scary not to, especially when it’s as simple as getting coconut oil in your diet.
+If you’re a lab mouse, lucky you.
+There’s lots of good research on how to make mouse brains work better.
+If not one of those little guys, well … hedge your bets on brain health anyway.
+They reveal it to be as simple as getting coconut oil in your diet.

 Brain Fuel from Fats

 Everyone seems to believe that you need carbs for making glucose to fuel your brain.
-For some reason, public knowledge about the importance of brain ketones from fats is a little sparse.
-It has even become controversial, probably based in part of idiotic dietary advice from a certain well-known cardio-thoracic surgeon (aka, Dr. Oz).
+For some reason, public knowledge about the importance of brain ketones from fats, like those in coconut oil, is a little sparse.
+It has even become controversial, probably based in part on idiotic dietary advice from a certain well-known cardio-thoracic surgeon (aka, Dr. Oz).

 I want to get right to a phenomenal recent study (on mice) that entails the activity of one of the components of coconut oil.
-First, just to get your thinking right, here are some good examples of research on the benefits of ketones to neurological health.
+First, just to get your thinking right, here are some good examples of research on the benefits of fat-derived ketones for neurological health.

 Maybe these will at least put any controversy to rest for you at the moment.
 (Each link takes you to the titled article.)